Asia Pacific Financial Services Regulatory Outlook 2019 has been saved

-With the finalisation of Basel III, the regulatory agenda in Asia Pacific will now become firmly focused on the future.
-This paper sets out the top ten regulatory themes that the Deloitte Centre for Regulatory Strategy expects to dominate the financial services regulatory agenda in Asia Pacific over the coming year.
-Whilst the significance of each of these ten themes will vary across different jurisdictions, industry sectors and institutions, we consider all areas identified to be relevant to financial services firms operating in Asia Pacific to some degree.
+This report explores nine themes that the Deloitte Centre for Regulatory Strategy expects to dominate the financial services regulatory agenda in the region over the coming year.
+Whilst the significance of each of these nine themes will vary across different jurisdictions, industry sectors and institutions, we consider all areas identified to be relevant to financial services firms operating in Asia Pacific to some degree.

-Our 2018 Outlook takes stock of these developments, looking at what we see as the top ten issues over the next year, going beyond the detail to provide context, implications, and insights into managing these risks.
+Our 2019 Outlook takes stock of these developments, looking at what we see as the top nine issues over the next year, going beyond the detail to provide context, implications, and insights into managing these risks.

 The Deloitte Centre for Regulatory Strategy is a source of critical insights and advice, designed to assist the world’s largest financial institutions manage the strategic and aggregate impact of regional and international regulatory policy.